MRHist3814/week-five/notes.md

 * I think what stands out to me most is efficiency.
 There's something convenient, and readily apparent about the way this information is presented that isn't always true of essays and articles.

-PODCASTING

-* Very much struggling to bring myself to do this task based on personal anxieties.
-Will return to later after the other tasks.

 SONIFICATION

 * Had a really hard time trying to find out what data to use.
 Used the provided example just to see what the process was.